cryfreak20/RT-Survival-Guides/README.md

 # RT-Survival-Guides
 This repository contains a collection of survival guides (aka cheatsheets) that discribe different tools, techniques and procedures for both red teaming engagements and pentesting.
-These guides are a collection of what worked for me personally and to have that information available during engagement in which you may not have access to all internet resources.

 These guides may also be beneficial if you're preparing for exams like CRTO, OSEP, CPTX, CRTE, OSCP, etc.

-I will regurarly update the guides with new content.
+The guides will be regurarly updated with new content.
+So stay tuned.

 ## Survival Guides:
 [Red Teaming Survival Guide](Guides/RTSG.pdf)